Constants of motion in stationary axisymmetric gravitational fields: Summary and Conclusions

 \item the integrability conditions \eqref{eq:IntegrabilityCondQuart2}, \eqref{eq:IntegrabilityCondQuart22} which do not appear to have been implemented previously in direct searches for quartic invariants (c.f. \citealt{Hietarinta1987}).

 \item the non-existence of stationary, axisymmetric, equatorially symmetric, vacuum Newtonian potentials admitting a Killing-St\"ackel tensor of rank four.

-\end{enumerate} Note that the assumptions of vacuum and equatorial symmetry may be relaxed and the two-center problem remains integrable \citep{Lynden-Bell2003}.
-Note also that the integrability condition \eqref{eq:IntegrabilityCondQuart2} and its generalization to arbitrary dimension, Eq. \eqref{eq:IntegrabilityCondQuart22}, can be quite useful for other direct searches of quartic invariants.
+\end{enumerate} Note that the assumptions of vacuum and equatorial symmetry may be relaxed without loss of integrability in the two-center problem \citep{Lynden-Bell2003}.
+Note also that the integrability condition \eqref{eq:IntegrabilityCondQuart2} and its generalization to arbitrary dimension, Eq. \eqref{eq:IntegrabilityCondQuart22}, can be quite useful for other direct searches of quartic invariants in physical systems.

-The methods employed here may provide intuition for treating similar problems in relativistic gravity or post-Newtonian approximations to it.
-This could lead to further insights on how to parametrize the departure of a spacetime geometry from that of a Kerr spacetime and the relation of this departure to integrabilty or ergodocity.
-Extrapolating the present results to the relativistic regime would lead to the conjecture that rank-4 Killing tensors do not exist in stationary axisymmetric vacuum spacetimes.
-This conjecture would contradict claims made by \cite{Brink2011} on existence of rank-4 Killing tensors in certain stationary axisymmetric spacetimes, but would be in agreement with the nonexistence results of \cite{Kruglikov2011} and \cite{Lukes2012} in the case of the Zipoy-Voorhees spacetime.
-Nevertheless, extending the Newtonian analysis to generic stationary axisymmetric vacuum spacetimes is a nontrivial step. \\
+Electromagnetic or gravitational-wave observations of orbital motion around a massive black hole at the galactic centre can probe its gravitational field and test the validity of the Kerr solution and the no-hair theorem.
+To this end, several authors have explored the possibility of spacetime mapping by modelling the central object as a bumpy black hole (cf. the review by \citealt{Johannsen2011a} and references therein).
+To this end, \cite{Gair2008} and \cite{Brink2008,Brink2010,Brink2010a} suggested the possibility of using integrable stationary axisymmetric spacetimes of the Manko-Novikov type.
+However, a conjecture on existence of a quartic constant of motion \citep{Brink2011} was later disproven by \citep{Kruglikov2011} and \citep{Lukes2012} for the case of the Zipoy-Voorhees metric. \cite{Mirshekari2010} provide a non-existence proof for the Bach-Weyl spacetime.
+Although non-existence results have been obtained for particular stationary axisymmetric spacetimes, no such result has been established for stationary axisymmetric spacetimes with arbitrary multipole moments.